General Contractor Invoice Template with Change Orders

 Retainage

-Retainage is a percentage held back until a milestone or project completion.
+Some construction jobs include retainage, a percentage held back until a milestone or project completion.
+For example:

 Retainage: 10 percent of current billing